10 Key Practices Of Successful Remote Work Teams

 8 — Tools that enable remote teams

-You need also a SSOT tool.
-Google Docs has a powerful permission system, distributed edition and collaborative work.
+You need a SSOT tool.
+Google Docs has a powerful permission system, distributed edition, and collaborative work.
 It has some limitations in research and structured content.
 Notion is sharply focused on delivering a modular approach to meet the end-user needs.
-Unlike Google Docs, it has templates organized in the categories.
-More simple and versatile to create a powerful knowledge base.
+Unlike Google Docs, it has templates organized in categories.
+More simple and more versatile to create a powerful knowledge base.